How to Make the Ultimate Mimosa Bar!

 First off, avoid true Champagne.
 While it’s my favorite beverage in the world, it’s also pricey (starting at around $40 per bottle) and best drunk without any fruit or puree.

-Want to know the difference between Champagne and sparkling wines made elsewhere?
-Start here.
+Learn More about the difference between Champagne and sparkling wines made elsewhere?

 Instead opt for something in the $10-$15 range, and look for Cava from Spain or Prosecco from Italy.
 The later is my go-to, as there’s a nice fruitiness to the wine that will complement the fruit in the juice.